JacpFX/JacpFX/_includes/loosely.md

         resourceBundleLocation = "bundles.languageBundle")
 </pre>
 <br/>
-Perspectives and components are resolved by component scanning on application startup.
+Perspectives and <i>Components</i> are resolved by component scanning on application startup.
 To exchange a component-reference in a perspective, simply remove the "old" component ID and add the new ID.
 <br/>
 ## Loosely coupled view rendering ##
 Perspectives are defining the layout structure of you view.
 You can define "render-targets" in your perspective by ID, to mark areas where component views should be rendered.
 Each component of a perspective can register to a specific "render-target", so the resulting view of a component will be included at that specific area.
 The "render-target" of a component can also be changed at runtime, so a component view can be moved from one area in perspective to an other.